-Tippecanoe County road construction worker dies after being struck by dump truck
+Road construction worker dies after struck by dump truck

 LAFAYETTE, Ind.
 (WISH) — A road construction worker in Tippecanoe County died Friday after being struck by a dump truck, according to a news release by the Tippecanoe County Sheriff’s Office.